insight-platform/Savant/samples/source_adapter_with_json_metadata/README.md

-# Using json medadata in source adamtera
+# Using json medadata in source adapter

 A simple pipeline demonstrates how you can add metadata to input frames using source adapter.
 In the demo, ground truth boxes are added to images